One of my friends posted:

 You do it I watch

 You do it, I’ll go do something else.

 It worked for me for a lot of years.
 It’s easy to read a statement like the one that was posted and be overwhelmed by feeling of “But how do I get there?”

 Let me offer 5 entry levels to leadership you can use until a kid can lead on their own

 1. Constantly introduce the idea that teenagers can lead.

-Talk about it, post about it, etc. Try to make it who you are, instead of just something you do.
-Highlight kids on social media when they’re leading.
+Talk about it, post about it, etc. Try to make leadership about who you are, instead of just something you do.
+Highlight teens on social media when they’re leading.
 Show teenagers owning their role, their ideas or their business.
 They have to believe it’s possible, for them.
 Coach them up.

-This is part of testing a kids ability to serve, their ability to be committed (with conviction), and their ability to finish a task.
+This is part of testing a kids ability to serve, their ability to be committed and their ability to finish a task.
 Don’t step over this principle especially if you have a group of kids that are new to the idea of student leadership.